msecrist-couchbase/smallcb-training-capella/README.md

 SECURITY: restart the host system every day?
           unsafe code can escape the container sandbox via kernel hack?

+SECURITY: RBAC to limit access?

+iframe for access to web admin portal? need server-side proxy in golang? access to just query workbench?

+or pop up web admin portal in separate tab? with rewrites / injection of messages?

 how about having longer-running instances that hang around for a few minutes? e.g., uber (per request)